curiosag/StackOverflowStrategies/README.md

 - **LEGIT** recycle.
 Maintain bookmarks of your recent answers if you think they're valuable, but got not sufficient attention.
 There will be more occasions to put them on stage again.

 - **LEGIT** specialize, perhaps in a frequent topic that comes in many flavours and cases and can't be boiled down to *"duplicate of...<single answer>"*.
+[BasilBourque](https://stackoverflow.com/search?q=user:642706) is the Date/DateTime guru for example.

 - **LEGIT** be a karma-whore.
 If you posted an answer and the OP signalled acceptance by commenting on the line of "thank you so much, very helpful" without accepting it, ask him if he/she/whatever could "consider to accept the answer by clicking the check mark".
 Many new posters aren't aware of those formalities.